grafana/google-sheets-datasource/docs/sources/template-variables.md

 ### Value and Label fields

 - **Value Field**: The column that contains the actual values to be used in queries
-- **Label Field**: The column that contains the display text shown in the dropdown (if different from the value)
+- **Label Field**: The column that contains the display text shown in the drop-down (if different from the value)

 If you don't specify a label field, the value field will be used for both the value and display text.